rabbitmq/support-tools/docs/Reporting_RabbitMQ_For_Kubernetes_Issues.md

 ## <a id="retrieve-operator-details" class="anchor" href="retrieve-operator-details">Retrieving Information about the Deployed Operators</a>

 **Important:**  Example commands are used in this section.
-Before running the commands, make the required edits to file names and so on in the commands for your specific environment.
+Before running the commands, edit the required parameters and values in these commands based on your own specific environment.

 If the prerequisites are ok, next, complete checks on the Operators.
 By default, Operators are installed by the `PackageInstall` object in the `rabbitmq-system` namespace.